-The paper also highlights the importance of diminishing the extent of small-scale self-employment as development progresses with such individuals mainly switching to wage labor.
+The paper also reinforces the message in Moll (2014) who has highlighted the importance of diminishing the extent of small-scale self-employment as development progresses with such individuals mainly switching to wage labor.
 This is consistent with anecdotal observation and evidence on the structural transformation which takes place alongside extending credit market access.
-Hence while entrepreneurship is important to development, it is the capacity of the market system to get capital to those entrepreneurs with high productivity which matters most.
-When market access is limited, many of them have to rely on their own wealth and resources which implies that they cannot operate at optimum scale.
+Hence while entrepreneurship is important to development, it is the capacity of the market system to allocate capital to those entrepreneurs with high productivity that matters the most.
+When market access is limited, many of them have to rely on their own wealth and resources which implies that they cannot operate at an optimum scale.